marktnoonan/no-repeat-poets/README.md

  - Explore improving code from first-draft spaghetti garbage to some more readable, maintainable garbage.
  - Experience problems safely!

- I welcome pull requests and contributions from others who are just learning all this - even tiny changes, new unrelated pages, whatever, will be accepted.
+ I welcome pull requests and contributions.

  Happy no-repeating!